 One such was my recent trip to Kerala, which has been one of the most awaited destinations to check off my travel list.
 I’ve been interested to visit the place almost all my life so I knew there was no way I was settling down for lesser than a week.
 The flight from Delhi takes about 2 hours 45 minutes to reach Cochin Airport.
 The plan was to cover the mountains first and then head to the beaches.
 To go by the plan, Munnar was the first stop which is about 3 to 4 hours away from Cochin International Airport by a cab.
 Buses are available at a much cheaper rate but honestly, with the amount of luggage that I had, it was nearly impossible for me to even think about it.
 The local cab generally takes 3000 INR but I got a better deal for 1900 INR through MakeMyTrip while booking the hotels.

-Choosing the right hotel/resort for me is so crucial.
+Choosing the right hotel/resort is crucial to me.
 When you stay at a pleasant and polished place where people are nice to you, happy while doing their job, your mood automatically lightens up.
 The location of the resort is another thing that I majorly look for.
 While there are times I want to be right there at the center of the chaos, there’s also a part of me who chooses otherwise.
-Staying in the outskirts,
+Staying in the outskirts helps you

 The resort that I chose for myself was half an hour away from the main Munnar in the middle of scenic landscapes and lush green valleys.
 The roads were under construction and it took me around an hour to reach but trust the govt and people of Kerala, they’ll get it done by the time you book your tickets and plan your trip to the place.
 I’m not even kidding, that’s how aware and responsible they seemed!